ayushpandey8439/CALockBench/README.md

 Sanity Testing
 ---
-To ensure that the benchmark is setup properly, set the `COUNT` parameter in the `run_performance.sh` script to 0.
+To ensure that the benchmark is set up properly, set the `COUNT` parameter in the `Performance Tests/benchmark.sh` script to 0.
 This will run the benchmark for 1 thread.
-The benchmark should complete in a few minutes.
-After which, there should be a few charts in the `Performance Tests/benchmarkCharts<TIMESTAMP>` directory.
+The benchmark should finish in a few minutes.
+After that, there should be a few charts in the `Performance Tests/benchmarkCharts<TIMESTAMP>` directory.
 The charts should show the performance of the different locking algorithms for 1 thread.

 Setting up the benchmark
 ---